mrprint/substrings/README.md

 # The tool designed to find the most common sequences in a binary file of gigabytes in size

-Originally, it was desighned to analyze a crush dump.
+It was originally aimed at analyzing crush dumps.
 You require a c++ compiler with standard 23's generator support, e.g. g++14 or higher.

 #### Usage